1999AZZAR/InfoView/README.md

 2. Open Chronos app
 3. Navigate to the watch section
 4. Tap "Pair New Watch" or the "+" button
-5. Select "Mochi-Display" from the available devices list
+5. Select "InfoView" from the available devices list
 6. Grant required permissions when prompted:
    - Bluetooth permissions
    - Location permissions (for weather data)